lana-z/201-11-duck/README.md

 * Chart styled.
 * Added js for Show Results button to hide until number of clicks reached but not displaying correctly after the clicks are reached, so commented that code block out.

+* ChatGPT for entire local storage lab
+* Several issues with it as is